NVIDIA/TensorRT-LLM/_sources/architecture/core-concepts.md.txt

-The communication plugins can be found in [cpp/tensorrt_llm/plugins/ncclPlugin](source:cpp/tensorrt_llm/plugins/ncclPlugin) and the multi-GPU functions are exposed in the TensorRT-LLM Python API
+The communication plugins can be found in [cpp/tensorrt_llm/plugins/ncclPlugin](source:cpp/tensorrt_llm/plugins/ncclPlugin) and the multi-GPU functions are exposed in the TensorRT-LLM Model Definition API
 as:

 ```python